huntdatacenter/docs/docs/do-science/lab-access/3-configure-ssh.md

 ### Authentication token manipulation error

-If you are getting `Authentication token manipulation error` make sure you follow advices from Step 3.2 when creating your new passphrase and following steps on changing the passphrase for both entry and home machine.
+If you are getting `Authentication token manipulation error` make sure you follow advises from Step 3.2 when creating your new passphrase and following steps on changing the passphrase for both entry and home machine.

 ### Unable to connect with Putty